dev-digitalone/teste-desenvolvimento-web/frontend/README.md

 ## Baixando a aplicação

-Clicle no botão Code do repositorio e faça clone do projeto digitando o comando ``` git clone ``` seguido da url que você copiou.
+Clicle no botão Code do repositório e faça clone do projeto digitando o comando ''' git clone ''' seguido da url que você copiou.

 ### Instalando as dependências do projeto